Overview

 How to get help

 Getting help for a mental health concern is a courageous and helpful step towards improved well-being, and there are several pathways one can take to receive the support they need.
-A common and effective starting point may be reaching out to a healthcare professional such as a primary care physician, psychologist, or psychiatrist.
+A common and effective starting point may be reaching out to a primary care physician, psychologist, or psychiatrist.

 In addition to traditional healthcare settings, online platforms like BetterHelp have emerged as valuable resources for mental health support.
 BetterHelp connects individuals with licensed therapists and counselors through an online platform.
 This service allows for flexible, convenient connections to mental health professionals from the comfort of one’s home, which can be particularly beneficial for those without widely available in-person services nearby.